Story and photos by Manos Angelakis

 And that left as the main contender the city whose lights we could see from the dining room window.
 A city with some of the greatest variety of restaurants, hotels, movie theaters, clubs and shopping than any other in the world.
 The city of Broadway, Off-Broadway and Off-Off-Broadway.
 The city that is the capital of the US financial and banking industries.
 The city that has more art galleries and more important museum collections than any other.
 Also the city that’s open 24 hours a day, 7 days a week, 365 days a year.
 It’s a city that never sleeps… a city that works hard all day and parties harder all night.

-New York City has over 3,000 restaurants (over 900 have closed in 2020 due to the COVID pandemic) from coffee shops to over 40 world renowned establishments with a multitude of Michelin stars, including 3 that serve mostly caviar and champagne.
+New York City has over 3,000 restaurants (over 1,000 have closed between 2019 and 2022 due to the COVID pandemic) from coffee shops to over 40 world renowned establishments with a multitude of Michelin stars, including 3 that serve mostly caviar and champagne.
 Every kind and style of food can be found; French haute cuisine, French Provençal, German, Italian, Spanish, Greek, Turkish, Persian, Jewish (Kosher and non-Kosher), Russian, Mexican, Colombian, Argentinean, Brazilian, Cantonese, Hunan, Shanghainese, Vietnamese, Ethiopian, Moroccan, Indian, Pakistani, Bangladeshi, Tibetan; every ethnic group and every country is represented… you name it, it’s here.

 There are over 300 hotels, led by five-star luxury properties belonging to world renowned international hospitality groups, as well as locally owned establishments.